chungus84/Node-React-chitter-challenge/README.md

 Backend Instructions
 - cd Backend
 - npm i to install packages
+- run npm run seedDb (should only need to run once) to seed Database
 - npm test to run backend tests and (c8) coverage
 - npm start to run dev environment
+** Have not got this running on Atlus just yet so npm run build won't do much

 Frontend Instructions